-An Evaluation of the Language and Culture Immersion Experiences (LCIE) for Teachers Programmes: Their Impact on Teachers and their Contribution to Effective Second Language Learning
+An evaluation of the Language & Culture Immersion Experiences for Teachers Programmes: Their impact on teachers and their contribution to effective second language learning Publications

 This report was commissioned in 2008 by the Ministry of Education to determine the effectiveness of the language and culture immersion experiences for teachers on Language and Culture Immersion Experiences (LCIE) programmes.
 This report provides recommendations which will inform future language and culture immersion initiatives and assist with our long term planning for languages support and delivery.
 It covers a research period from 2005 to 2009.